kendalllewis/EASM-Scanner/README.md

 EASM Scanner with SQLite Parser and Grafana Dashboard
 Note: This is the older version, requiring multiple steps to build database of results.
+We recommend using the most recent version 2.

 Overview